Schematically, the abolitionist presents an argument like this:

 How much risk does the sex buyer take?
-Asking this question focuses us on a central assumption at work in Dempsey’s defense: that most prostitutes are under the control of traffickers and abusive pimps.
-Thus, any sex purchaser runs a substantial risk that he will engage in an act “tantamount to rape.”
+Asking this question directs our focus to a central assumption at work in Dempsey’s defense of abolitionism: that most prostitutes are under the control of traffickers and abusive pimps.
+Thus, any sex purchaser runs a substantial risk that he has sex with an unwilling person and thus engages in an act “tantamount to rape.”

 MORE ON DEMPSEY’S ARGUMENT

 My very spare rehearsal of Dempsey’s argument doesn’t do justice to her rich explorations of notions like complicity, her efforts to clarify what the abolitionist means, and her willingness to proceed on uncontentious premises so that she can appeal to a broad range of readers.
 Because her argument is harm-based, everything turns on how much harm prostitution inflicts on prostitutes.
 And that question depends upon how much prostitution there is and what forms it takes.
 These are matters that remain opaque, as I emphasized in Essay 1, despite the confidence with which abolitionists throw around numbers.